himmAllRight/himmAllRight-source/content/post/getting-an-ipad.md

-I originally wanted to do a full *multi-paragraph section* detailing my limited use of apple products throughout my life, and how I only really buy them when they obviously stand out.
+I originally wanted to do a full *multi-paragraph section* detailing my limited use of apple products throughout my life, and how I only really buy them when they *obviously* stand out above the competition.
 But that would be pretentious, extremely boring, and quite honestly, annoying.
-So in short: The only Apple devices I have owned are
+So in short: the only Apple devices that I have owned are 1) an iPod Video, and 2) iPod Touch.
-1) an iPod "Video", an iPod "Touch", and ... my wife has had Apple devices that I've played with and helped occasionally fix???
 So why am I willing to get an iPad as my tablet device?

 #### iPad